 - Your e-textbook will open in a new window or tab on the Courseload platform.

-Courseload is intuitive and easy to use.
-Here are some resources to help you get the most out of your e-textbook.
+Courseload is the name of the e-textbook provider.
+Courseload is intuitive and easy to use, but here are some resources to help you get the most out of your e-textbook.

 Frequently Asked Questions (FAQ)

 - Yes.
 You can print as much as you want, but only 50 pages at a time.
 That is, you must initiate a new print request by clicking the “Print” button for each set of 50 pages.
 Use the Print button just below the title of the e-textbook.

 - NOTE: You must not share these printed materials with others, and you are obligated to destroy these materials upon the expiration of your access rights.

 Q. How long will I have access to the e-textbook?